-- All underground power cables to be enclosed in suitably sized heavy duty orange uPVC underground conduit - Cover the bottom of the trench with a 50 mm tamped sand bed. - Lay conduits and earth conductor on the sand bed. - Top up with sand to form a layer 150 mm minimum over cables. - Lay the first marker tape. - Complete the backfilling of the trench with a second marker tape at a depth of 300 mm below finished ground level.
+- Enclose all underground power cables in suitably sized heavy duty orange uPVC underground conduit. - Cover the bottom of the trench with a 50 mm tamped sand bed. - Lay conduits and earth conductor on the sand bed. - Top up with sand to form a layer 150 mm minimum over cables. - Lay the first marker tape. - Complete the backfilling of the trench with a second marker tape at a depth of 300 mm below finished ground level.

-21.7.3 Cable Marker Tapes
+21.12.3 Cable marker tapes